 The amino acids and collagen boost the immune system by helping with gut health.

 You can also get collagen from sources such s leafy greens or if no time or energy to cook, get a supplement collagen powder.

 full of healthy nutrients from ingredients like garlic and onions are powerful at preventing upper respiratory infections research shows

 Other ways simple and fun ways to boost and strengthen your immune system

 - laugh; of course, laughter is good for immune health and all overall health.
 See all the other benefits of laughter in this post.

 So go on and watch those funny cat videos on Facebook or youtube.

-Keep up with your friendships, make new a friend by joining groups, volunteering is another way of widening your social circles.
+Keeping up with your friendships, and making new a friend by joining groups, and volunteering is another way of widening your social circles.

 Negative thinking elevates your stress hormones.

 So do many activities that take you to a zen state of mind and you will keep your immune system working better too as your brain is not sending signals to stop all vital activities to fight other wars, and immediate danger such as being devoured by a bear, even if that bear is just that project you got to do, or a visit from your mother-in-law, or a teenager who is troublesome, stress is taken more seriously and immunity comes second.